Workplace Biodiversity Champion Inspires Us All to Do More

 Q: How will what we’ve gone through shape office design?

-With areas to catch up and generate ideas, blended spaces with phone booths, high and low tables, and seating spaces.
+areas to catch up and generate ideas, blended spaces with phone booths, high and low tables, and seating spaces.
 To do this, you need more space.
-The real estate conversation is not to go into decline, but rather to evolve into a more hospitality-led type of space.
+The real estate conversation is not to go into decline but rather to evolve into a more hospitality-led type of space.
 This kind of working energises people and improves the experience of work, elevating it to improve communication and results.
-It’s also important that it works for all personality types and working styles, introvert, extrovert, quiet critical work, and creative work.
+It’s also important that it works for all personality types and working styles: introvert, extrovert, quiet critical work, and creative work.

 The two biggest costs to an organisation are your staff and your property but equally, they are your biggest assets so you need to address how you get the best out of them and support them.